inform-us/requirements_specifications/rules/pain.md

 | Severe | 3 | 5-6 | 3| 75 minutes | ?? |
 | Very severe | 4 | 7-8 | 4 | 75 minutes | ?? |

-8. If no valid score in the current epoch, then forward fill, using above validity (time) rules (i.e. if green forward fill for 5 hours, if amber or red 75 minutes.